what does istg mean in text

 Funny Replies

-• “Why does this sound like a Netflix scene?”
+• “Why does this sound life-threatening?”

 Mature & Confident Replies